-VOX holds two national members’ meetings per year, including our annual AGM.
-These meetings establish VOX priorities and we capture our members’ views through inclusive methods to ensure that all of our work is driven by our members.
+VOX holds two national members’ meetings per year, including our Annual General Meeting.
+These meetings establish VOX priorities and we capture views through inclusive methods to ensure that all work is driven by our members.
 Throughout the year, we also host a range of events on issues that matter to our members – including opportunities to shape the latest developments in Scottish Government mental health policy and practice.

 We support local groups and partners

-Building capacity is a key part of the VOX mission and we’ve supported user-led mental health groups in Orkney and Aberdeen to get up and running.and we also support individuals to form their own groups to express their experiences in their own words.
-VOX represents at the national level across all mental health issues and works in partnership with local/regional groups and thematic mental health organisations.
-We don’t compete with local groups and encourage all our members to think about joining local groups and organisations.
+Building capacity is a key part of the VOX mission and we’ve supported user-led mental health groups in Orkney and Aberdeen to get up and running.
+We also support individuals to form their own groups to express their experiences in their own words.
+VOX represents at the national level across all mental health issues and works in partnership with local and regional groups and thematic mental health organisations.
+We don’t ‘compete’ with local groups and encourage all our members to think about joining local groups and organisations.

 We are led by our members

 VOX members decide VOX priorities at our two national members’ meetings per year and VOX staff implement these priorities on a day-to-day basis.
 Our Board consists of VOX members with a lived experience of mental illness plus nominated members with special expertise in mental health issues.